 Although limbs usually can mend in a month or two, sometimes the after-effects can linger, limiting the injured person's mobility or impacting their working life.

-If this is the case, then the injured cyclist can make a cycle accident compensation claim against the insurers of the other vehicle involved in the collision, in order to recompense the cyclist for their suffering and loss of earnings.
+If this is the case, then you can make a claim against the insurers of the other vehicle involved in the collision, in order to recompense them for their suffering and loss of earnings.

-Should a poor road surface or obstruction on the highway have been the cause of the accident, the cyclist may also have the basis of a claim against the body responsible for maintenance.
+Should a poor road surface or obstruction on the highway have been the cause of the accident, you may also have the basis of a case against the body responsible for maintenance.